Nicolas-EM/Troops/GDD.md

 The keys WASD can be used to move the camera around the map.

 ### Mouse
-The mouse can be used to select individual or a group of NPCs as well as a building.
+The mouse can be used to select individual or a group of NPCs, or a building.

 ## Tables and data
 ### Spawning/Building Cost